favonia/cloudflare-ddns/README.markdown

 These setups are for runtimes that are not additive changes on top of the Docker Compose template above.

-### 🏁 Deploy as a system service
+### ⚙️ Deploy as a system service

-The repository currently includes [community-contributed sample configurations](./contrib/README.markdown) for OpenBSD only.
-It does not currently include first-party `systemd`, `launchd`, or `OpenRC` units.
+The repository currently includes [community-contributed sample configurations](./contrib/README.markdown) for OpenBSD.
+Additional service-manager examples, such as `systemd`, may be added there over time.

 ### 🦭 Run the container with Podman